-The CLP is not renewable; the applicant must retake the knowledge tests for another CLP.
+Commercial learner permits are valid for 180 days and are not renewable; the applicant must retake the knowledge tests for another CLP.
 While practice driving with a CLP:

 Drivers practicing to obtain a passenger and/or school bus endorsement are prohibited from operating a CMV carrying passengers other than the accompanied licensed driver, other trainees or test examiners.